7 Ideas to Motivate Parent Volunteers for School Fundraising

 Keeping volunteers motivated for your school fundraising project can take a little time and a little effort.
 But volunteers are valuable and our schools need terrific volunteers involved and dedicated to their success!

 About the Author: Jennifer Lawton searches for fun and creative fundraisers that parents, teachers and students will enjoy.
-She is a frequent writer for SuperFundraiser.com, a site that provides customized fundraising programs for schools, sports teams and other youth groups.
+She is a frequent writer for SuperFundraiser.com.